WWW Wednesday is a weekly book meme run by Sam over at Taking on a World of Words. Check out her post and others over on her blog!

 What do you think you’ll read next?

-Until next week, thank you for reading!
+Until next time, thank you for reading!
 Feel free to share your own post down below.